adenine-dev/heliochrome/README.md

 ## Features
 * Semi-real time previewing of renders using a cumulative image buffer
 * Mesh primitive and loading from obj files
-* SDF primitives using ray marching
+* Signed Distance Function (SDF) primitives using ray marching
 * homogeneous transforms using matrices and a custom maths module
 * hdri equirectangular skyboxes
 * Tone mapping using Hable, Reinhard, Hejl-Richard, and ACES